verekia/js-stack-from-scratch/tutorial/03-express-pm2/README.md

 // TODO: We simply tell Babel to compile an ES6 `src` directory into an ES5 `lib` directory with the `-d` flag.

+// Add `/lib/` to your `.gitignore`.

+// **Note**: It is possible to prefix task names with `pre` or `post` (like `prebuild`), to trigger tasks before and after others.
+We could have for instance called `clean` in a `prebuild` task instead of chaining the two in one command separated by `&&`.
+This approach makes command lines shorter but I find that it actually reduces readability to have to jump up and down to look for any existing `pre` and `post` tasks when reading through our tasks.

 ## Express

 > 💡 **[Express](https://)** (TODO) is a minimal TODO